Ratchaburi F.C.: Move to Mitr Phol Stadium and recent years

 In the 2017 season, Ratchaburi continued to progress under Pacheta's stewardship, and with a team containing half blood players Philip Roller and Kevin Deeromram reached league finish as 6th place as well as reaching the semi-final of the League Cup losing 0–1 to Chiangrai United at Supachalasai Stadium.

-In 2018 season, a dismal run of form saw the team slip to the bottom of the league table.
+In the 2018 season, a dismal run of form saw the team slip to the bottom of the league table.
 Ratchaburi finished the season in 12th place with 43 points, they were one point adrift from safety.

-In 2019, after beating Buriram United in the semi-final, Ratchaburi reached the 2019 Thai FA Cup Final for the first time in their history.
-In the final, played at Leo Stadium, Ratchaburi lost to Port 1–0, with a goal by Sergio Suárez scored in second half.
+In the 2019 season, after beating Buriram United in the semi-final, Ratchaburi reached the 2019 Thai FA Cup final for the first time in their history.
+In the final, played at the Leo Stadium, Ratchaburi lost to Port 1–0, with a goal by Sergio Suárez scored in second half.
 Ratchaburi made it becoming the runner-up of the competition.

 AFC Champions League debut

 In 2021, Ratchaburi qualified to 2021 AFC Champions League for the first time in club history after finishing the position in top four in the 2020–21 season.
 Ratchaburi was then placed in group G alongside South Korean Pohang Steelers, Japanese club Nagoya Grampus and Malaysian club Johor Darul Ta'zim.
 On 4 July 2021, the club then registered their first ever points in the tournament after a goalless draw against Pohang Steelers.

 In 2022, Ratchaburi ended their 10-years sponsorship with Mitr Phol where the club name was shorten back to Ratchaburi.
 The club stadium has also renamed to Dragon Solar Park after the solar panel manufacturing company Dragon Solar.

+AFC Champions League Two knockout stage

 Ratchaburi ended the 2024–25 Thai League 1 in fourth place which then sees the team qualified to the 2025–26 AFC Champions League Two.
+In the 2025–26 AFC Champions League Two, Ratchaburi finished the group stage as runners-up thus qualifying to the round of 16 facing off against Indonesian club Persib Bandung.
+Ratchaburi won 3–0 in the first leg but fall to a 1–0 defeat in the second leg in Bandung where it cause an uproar among the Persib Bandung fans.
+Ratchaburi won 3–1 on aggregate thus qualifying to the quarter-finals in which they lost to eventual champions Gamba Osaka 3–2 on aggregate.
+Ratchaburi then went on to finished third in the 2025–26 season where the club then qualified directly to the 2026–27 AFC Champions League Elite and the 2026–27 ASEAN Club Championship.

-Academy
+Academy development

 Ratchaburi opened its first youth academies in 2016 under the name The Dragons Academy.
-In 2017, Ratchaburi Mitr Phol have appointed Douglas Cardozo as Head of Youth Development.
+In 2017, Ratchaburi have appointed former player Douglas Cardozo as the club head of youth development.